tuomount/Open-Realms-of-Stars/README.md

 It can be also run from terminal or command line with following command:
 ``java -jar Open-Realm-of-Stars-0.23.0Beta.jar``

+### System requirements

+Minimum requirements:

+* PC with Java JRE11
+* 4 GB of RAM
+* 200 MB space on disc
+* Display at least 1024x768 resolution

+Recommended system:

+* PC with Java JRE11
+* CPU with 2 cores
+* 4 GB of RAM
+* 200 MB space on disc
+* Display with 1920x1080 resolution
+* Philips HUE bridge with 1 - 3 color lights

 ## How to contribute